newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/register-firm-accounting.md

 webflowId: 5f77296ee10dec7593024f1c
 licenseCertificationClassification: ""
 ---
-You or any staff providing accounting services must be licensed as a certified public accountant (CPA).
+You or any staff conducting financial audits to the Statements on Auditing Standards (SAS),
+2) An examination of prospective financial information to be performed in accordance with the Statements on Standards for Attestation Engagements (SSAE); or
+3) An engagement to be performed in accordance with the Public Company Accounting Oversight Board (PCAOB) Auditing Standardsa certified public accountant (CPA) services.

 - - -